Mahrous-Gamal/El-Zero-Template-Three/README.md

 ### Run Locally

-To run **Template Two** locally, run this command on your git bash:
+To run **El Zero Template Three ** locally, run this command on your git bash:

 Linux and macOS: